Parkway High School (Louisiana)

 Parkway High School is a class 5A public high school located in south bossier (SOBO) of Bossier City, Louisiana, United States.
-The school is under the directory of the Bossier Parish School Board, and is currently under the administration of Principal Pat Maxey.
+The school is under the directory of the Bossier Parish School Board, and is currently under the administration of Principal Steven Vrbka.
 Parkway was ranked as a "Top Gains School" by the Louisiana Department of Education in 2012.

 Alongside the main campus, the school operates property at the Preston Crownover Stadium, which serves as the school's main athletics facility.
 The school is partnered with Bossier Parish Community College and the Bossier Parish School for Technology and Innovative Learning to provide collegiate-level dual enrollment courses and vocational courses.

 History

 Parkway High School began as a junior high school in 1963 and became a high school beginning with the freshman class of 1968.
 The original school was on Panther Drive, north of the current campus.
 The school moved to their new campus on Colleen Drive during the 2009–2010 school year.
 After the 2015–2016 school year, principal Nichole E. Bourgeois Ed.D. was promoted to the position of assistant superintendent, and vice principal Lorenza Baker was transferred to Rusheon Middle School, where he took on the role of principal.
 Waylon Bates, former principal of Haughton Middle School, took over as principal of Parkway in the 2016–2017 school year with Justin James taking the vice principal position left vacant by Baker.